stevinus1/sw360rest_tools/README.md

 POST:

-Templates for adding different types, with required fields labelled:
+POST requests can be made by creating a file containing formatted data for all the objects you want to add to sw360.
+Templates for adding different types, with required fields labelled are below.
-Users can't be added via the REST interface.

 Component
 {